Pregnant patients' rights in the United States: History

 In Western countries, medical services used during labor and delivery have increased since the 1930s.
 Starting in the 1950s, with the natural childbirth movement gaining strength, concern increased over typical hospital practices during childbirth.
 These medical services included medications and procedures that were not always necessary – some of which had potential to harm the mother, the baby, or both.
 Various health-related and consumer organization groups began to advocate for a pregnant woman's right to be informed about medical services related to pregnancy and childbirth and for her right to refuse such services.

 In the United States, the American College of Obstetricians and Gynecologists (ACOG) acknowledged the legal obligation of physicians to obtain informed consent for procedures related to pregnancy and childbirth in 1974.

 Decision-making regarding pregnant patients' care

 A 1987 study found that, in the preceding decade, at least 22 hospitals in the United States sought direction from the courts regarding care for pregnant patients.
 Fifteen court orders were sought, all but one without careful study of the legal facts of the case.

-In a landmark 1990 case, George Washington University Medical Center (GWUMC) announced a new policy regarding pregnant patients' rights as part of the out-of-court settlement of a case in which a pregnant patient, Angela Carder, died.
-The new policy stated that decisions regarding medical care for pregnant patients would be made by the patient herself, her doctors, and her family, not by the courts.
-Although the settlement applied only to GWUMC, the new policy, considered the most comprehensive of its kind at the time, was expected to influence other institutions.
+In re A.C., 573 A.2d 1235 (1990), was a District of Columbia Court of Appeals case, that was the first American appellate court case decided against a forced Caesarean section, although the decision was issued after the fatal procedure was performed.
+Physicians performed a Caesarean section upon patient Angela Carder (née Stoner) without informed consent in an unsuccessful attempt to save the life of her baby.
+The case stands as a landmark in United States case law establishing the rights of informed consent and bodily integrity for pregnant patients.